artgon/artgon.github.com/_posts/2013-08-01-introducing-objectify-scala.md

 request and returns true or false.
 If the user is allowed to proceed or not.
 If the user is not allowed to proceed, then they are forwarded to a PolicyResponder (e.g. return a 404), otherwise the service is executed.
+Most importantly, any number of policies can be chained together for a given route or resource definition, or alternatively policies can also be declared global.

 __Services__ are the meat of your project.
 They do the heavy lifting, whether it be returning a data set or creating/updating objects in the